-Fall Organizing is all about a fresh start, sometimes even better than January.
+Fall is all about a fresh start and adding energy to your life by organizing a new aspect or two of your life.
 Fall is when you set up a new schedule, look ahead to the holidays, and have this in between time for a quick pickup to get your life in order.

 1.Get Your Best Weekly Rhythm Going